sandervandevelde/MQTTBrokerPrivatePreview/README.md

 - Message ordering is not guaranteed.
 - Subscription Identifiers are not supported.
 - Assigned Client Identifiers are not supported yet.
 - Client-specified Session Expiry is not supported.
-The server will override any Session Expiry Interval value coming in the  CONNECT request (other than 0) with the fixed expiry interval in the CONNACK’s Session Expiry Interval property.
+The server will override any Session Expiry Interval value coming in the  CONNECT request (other than 0) with a fixed expiry interval (3600) in the CONNACK’s Session Expiry Interval property.
 - Since the only supported authentication mode is through certificates, the server will respond to a CONNECT request with either Authentication Method or Authentication Data with a CONNACK with code 0x8C (Bad authentication method) or 0x87 (Not Authorized) respectively.
 - Topic Alias Maximum is 10.
 The server will not assign any topic aliases for outgoing messages at this time.
 Clients can assign and use topic aliases within set limit.
 - CONNACK doesn't return Response Information property even if the  CONNECT request contains Request Response Information property.